Olipolite/weather-app/README.md

 # How To Use

-Enter any word into the search field ( I would suggest something regarding NASA or space ;) ) and you'll receive relevant images to your search query.
+Enter a city in the UK into the search field and you'll receive information for the weather for the whole week.
+Click "More" to get a detailed information about the selected day, such as humidity and wind speed.

 <br />
 <br />

 # If I Had More Time

-Sadly all good things comes to an end.
-But these are some ideas I would've liked to add to the app.
+Here are some ideas I would've liked to add to the app if I had more time!

 - Improve the styling of the app, especially the look and the layout of the buttons.
 - Make the app more responsive to a wider selection of mobile devices.